Mater Christi Trust

 • To evaluate and analyse science investigation using the language of Science,

-• To know about Scientists and the contribution they have made to discoveries and scientific principles.
+• To know about scientists and the contribution they have made to discoveries and scientific principles.

 Special Educational Needs Disability (SEND) / Pupil Premium / Higher Attainers